Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 Getting Out of the House – This is critical!

-My aunt was able to get out of the house and go with friends regularly.
-I know it she always felt a little guilty, but it was so important.
+My aunt got out of the house and went with friends regularly.
+She always felt a little guilty, but it was so important.
 As my grandma’s care needs started increasing, it was more difficult for my aunt to feel like it was okay to go…but that was when it was even more important for her to get out!

 That’s when other people stepped in to provide care.

 Make a rule that you must go out on a regular basis.
-Hopefully, it becomes easier to leave the guilt at home the more you go.
+Hopefully, leaving the guilt at home becomes easier the more you go.

 3 Get Outside Help to Overcome Intense Caregiver Stress